JoelDore/JoelDore/README.md

 # Welcome!

 🧰 Quickly developing an abundance of skills at UNH Coding Bootcamp
-🧪 Currently learning MongoDB/Mongoose  <!-- & building a JavaScript card game  -->
+🧪 Currently learning Mongoose  <!-- & building a JavaScript card game  -->

 :bowtie: Looking for full-time work - NH seacoast area or remote - April 2021
 -- Connect on [LinkedIn](https://www.linkedin.com/in/joeldore/) --